-While skiing or snowboarding, you must always do all the following.
+While skiing or snowboarding, you must always do all the following:

-- Wear a helmet - · Follow the rules and guidance set out in the commercial ski area's notices or regulations
+- wear a helmet; and - · follow the rules of the commercial ski area as set out in their notices or regulations.

-We won't pay you for any claims, costs, losses or liabilities directly or indirectly arising from, related to or associated with the following.
+We won't pay you for any claims, costs, losses or liabilities directly or indirectly arising from, related to or associated with the following:

-- Skiing or snowboarding - off-piste, or outside a designated commercial ski area that's open for use - in a professional capacity, for example as a guide or instructor - in a race of any kind - in any competition - · Anything excluded under 'What we won't cover' in the benefit you're claiming - Anything excluded under E. General exclusions things we never cover (page 85)
+- skiing or snowboarding: - off-piste, or outside a designated commercial ski area that's open for use; - in a professional capacity, for example as a guide or instructor; - in a race of any kind; or - in any competition. - anything excluded under 'What we won't cover' in the benefit you're claiming; or - anything excluded under 'E. General exclusions things we never cover' (page 84).

-D.13 Optional: Cruise cover
+D.10 Optional: Cruise cover